Revisiting Matrix Sketching in Linear Bandits: Achieving Sublinear Regret via Dyadic Block Sketching: Omitted Proofs for Section

+In particular, by design of the dyadic growth, the sketch size of last active block $B$ alway larger than $k$, hence $B\in\mathcal{E}$.
+For every $i\in\mathcal{E}$ the sketch is exact in the sense that

-By maintaining Invariant~\ref{Invariant:3}, the size of the \(i\)-th inactive block is bounded by \(l_0\epsilon\).
-Additionally, the \(i\)-th block employs a streaming matrix sketch with an error parameter of \(\frac{1}{2^i l_0}\), thereby ensuring that the maximum error introduced by a sketch at the \(i\)-th block is at most \(\frac{\epsilon}{2^{i}}\).
+since once the sketch size exceeds the rank of block, the best rank-$k$ (or local rank) approximation is captured exactly.
+For $i\in\mathcal{I}$, Invariant~\ref{Invariant:1} guarantees $\|\bm{X}_i\|_F^2 \le \epsilon l_0$, and the $i$-th block employs a streaming sketch with error parameter $1/(2^i l_0)$, implying the per-block spectral error bound